Why the Hot Dog Costume Guy meme perfectly captures the downfall of Trump

 — Ilhan Omar (@IlhanMN) December 4, 2020

-However, as popular as the Hot Dog Guy meme became in the COVID era, it ascended to a new level last week, following the insurrection on Capitol Hill.
+However, as popular as the Hot Dog Guy meme became in the COVID-19 era, it ascended to a new level last week, following the insurrection on Capitol Hill.

 Some people are using it to riff on how easy it is to identify the culprits of the chaos, given that they were all decked out in the Trumpian equivalent of a hot dog costume.